 Decrease in value of property scheduled for sale as part of the division of marital assets

 When both parents are on agreeable terms, it may be tempting to informally modify a court order in order to bypass any legal proceedings.
 You might think that it is easier to make a verbal agreement with your former spouse to change child support, for example.
 However, it is highly advised that all changes be made through a court-ordered modification process.
 If, for example, you and your former spouse informally agree to a monetary decrease in child support, whether temporary or long-term, the court may find this parent to be violating court orders regarding financial support.

-Do you need a Denver family law firm?
+Do you need a Centennial family law firm?

-Looking for an attorney for modifying a court order in Denver?
+Looking for an attorney for modifying a court order in Centennial?
 Contact our law office today to discuss your options.